osfanbuff63/essentialsx.github.io/README.md

-# EssentialsX Homepage
+# EssentialsX website

+Current official website for EssentialsX, including downloads and documentation.

-This uses Docute to serve docs directly from the [EssentialsX wiki](https://github.com/EssentialsX/Essentials/wiki).
+The site uses [Docute v3](https://v3.docute.org/) to serve docs directly from the [EssentialsX wiki](https://github.com/EssentialsX/Essentials/wiki).

-Downloads are retrieved from [AKP's CI](https://ci.akpmakes.tech/job/EssentialsX) using axios, and are displayed in-page with Vue.js.
+Download links are retrieved from [Jenkins](https://ci.ender.zone/job/EssentialsX) with [axios](https://github.com/axios/axios), and are displayed in-page with a custom Vue component.